 A good testing strategy proves really helpful in identifying and working on the potential risks.
 Risks, if not properly addressed, may cause inevitable delays in implementing automated testing procedures.

 – Clearly defined scope and objectives:

-With the help to test strategy, the team is clear about the scope and objectives of the automation testing practice.
+With the help of a test strategy, the team is clear about the scope and objectives of the QA automation testing practice.
 They know exactly where they should put their focus and what they should avoid so that their goals become achievable.

 – Defined Responsibilities:

 The test strategy document also provides a road map to define the roles and responsibilities of the team members.
 They should decide beforehand who will perform which task and at which stage of the process.

 Your teams and stakeholders need to be on the same page during the test automation engineering process.
 If the teams have great collaboration, they will provide their best results.
 All the testing activities need to be handled with cooperation.
 Some plus points of this coordination are:

 When teams work together, we add their mutual input to the project, which ultimately benefits the quality of the process and product.

 Creative ideas can come from any mind.
 If the team works in collaboration, better ideas for different situations may come from their side.